blockdeep/libro/src/critical/Unchecked_Input_Parameters.md

 # Unchecked Input Parameters

-**Severity**: <span style="color:red;">Critical</span>
+**Severity**: Critical

 ## Description

-Lack of input validation can lead to unexpected behaviors and vulnerabilities, as unverified inputs might cause invalid states or security issues.
+In Substrate runtime development, lack of input validation can lead to vulnerabilities and unexpected behaviors.
+Unverified inputs might result in invalid states, security issues, or exploitation by malicious actors, disrupting the normal operation of the blockchain.

 ## What should be avoided